Fuzzyzilla/fuzzpaint/fileschema.md

 contain the least-significant digits of the represented number and the eighth bit is a continue flag which, when set, indicates the integer spans another byte.
 * `string` - a length-prefixed UTF-8 string without terminator, as in `{length: varint, utf8: [u8; length]}`
-* `strz` - a zero-terminated UTF-8 string.
+* `strz` - a length-prefixed and zero-terminated UTF-8 string. the null terminator *is* included in the length.
 Used only in the `INFO` chunk for EXIF interoperability.
-UTF-8 is allowed to contain the null character, which would need to be explicitly dissallowed by the writing software.
+UTF-8 is normally allowed to contain the null character, which would need to be explicitly dissallowed by the writing software. `{length: u32, utf8: [NonZeroU8; length-1], 0u8}`

 ## Chunk Specifications
  * [INFO](#info)